Partnership Training

 4 Private Lessons – $380-$420

-2. PARTNERSHIP TRAINING - ADVANCED OFF LEASH
+2. PARTNERSHIP TRAINING - OFF LEASH

 Pre-requisite – Foundation Program or equivalent skill